Multimodal-Language-Department-MPI-NL/Smoothing/README.md

 ## 📄 License

 This project is part of the MPI research framework.
 Please refer to the main project license for usage terms.

+## 📓 Notebooks

+- `notebooks/Smoothing_Quick.ipynb` — Minimal pipeline using MediaPipe’s built‑in smoothing (`static_image_mode=False`).
+Produces smoothed keypoint CSVs quickly.
+If you only need smoothed positions, start here.
+See also `notebooks/Smoothing.ipynb` for advanced options.
+- `notebooks/Smoothing.ipynb` — Full signal‑processing suite (Butterworth, Savitzky–Golay, Gaussian) with evaluation.
+Use when you need to smooth derivatives (speed, acceleration, jerk) or compare methods.
+For a faster alternative, see `notebooks/Smoothing_Quick.ipynb`.